 The Goal: A Process of Ongoing Improvement by Eli Goldratt has sold over 6 million copies and is one of the top-selling business operations books of all time.

 The book tells the story of plant manager Alex Rogo, who has 90-days to save his plant from being closed by corporate headquarters.
-Alex and his plant management team evaluate the financial and performance measures and create a turnaround strategy.
+Alex and his plant management team evaluate the financial and performance measures.
+Then they create a turnaround strategy.
 Alex reconnects with an operational improvement consultant who helps change how he thinks about productivity and inventory.
 The book also details how Alex deals with a struggling marriage and learns a key lesson from a boy scout during his journey to improvement.

 Herbie, the Weakest Link

 First, Alex tries to put Herbie at the front of the line to keep the group connected.
-This helps keep the group connected, but continues to limit the overall output.
+This helps, but continues to limit the overall output.

 Next, the troop tries to improve the constraint.
-Upon examining Herbie’s backpack, they find he has packed in over 40 pounds of gear – including canned food and an iron skillet.
+Upon examining Herbie’s backpack, they find he has packed in over 40 pounds of gear, including canned food and an iron skillet.
 The rest of the boys each take an item to limit Herbie’s load.
-Alex quickly sees how the troop is able to get back on it’s expected pace by doing everything they can to improve the constraint (Herbie’s pace).
+Alex quickly sees how the troop is able to get back to it’s expected pace by doing everything they can to improve the constraint (Herbie’s pace).